stocker88/nextjswebsite/_posts/privacypolicy.md

 &nbsp;

+&nbsp;

 Deletion and or modification of your Personal Data

+&nbsp;

 The full history of your information, including personal data, can be deleted andor modified on your request at any time.
 The request can be done directly in the profile settings page of the mobile application.

+&nbsp;

+You can contact us by [email](mailto:support@hellostocker.com).

+&nbsp;

+&nbsp;

+Users can delete their account in the app using these steps:

+&nbsp;

+&nbsp;

+- From your portfolio tap your user profile on the top right to access your profile page,

+&nbsp;

+- From your user profile page you can click on settings.

+&nbsp;

+- Scroll down and click on « End User License Agreement ».

+&nbsp;

+- Scroll down and click on Delete Account.
+It will take care of deleting the account and clearing all the data collected!

 Transfer of Your Personal Data

+&nbsp;

 Your information, including Personal Data, is processed at the Company's operating offices and in any other places where the parties involved in the processing are located.
 It means that this information may be transferred to — and maintained on — computers located outside of Your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from Your jurisdiction.
 Your consent to this Privacy Policy followed by Your submission of such information represents Your agreement to that transfer.